Illinois Physician Assistants CE Requirements, Accreditations & Approvals

 Continuing Education Requirement

 PAs are required 50 hours every two years.
-Additionally, licensees who prescribe controlled substances must complete 3 hours on safe opioid prescribing practices, every two years.
+Licensed prescribers of controlled substances must complete 3 hours on safe opioid prescribing practices, every two years.
 Licensees with Schedule II controlled substances prescriptive authority are required 10 hours of pharmacology, every two years.

 Beginning January 1, 2020, all licensees are required to complete 1 hour of continuing education specific to sexual harassment prevention every renewal.